istio/istio.io/content/en/docs/ops/ambient/usage/ztunnel/index.md

 ## Current Caveats {#caveats}

 Ztunnel proxies are automatically installed when one of the supported installation methods is used to install Istio ambient mesh.
-The minimum Istio version required for Istio ambient mode is `1.18.0`.
+The minimum Istio version required for Istio ambient mode is `1.21.0` (note: although Istio Ambient is functional since version 1.18.0, it is strongly recommended at this time to use version 1.21.0 or newer).
 In general Istio in ambient mode supports the existing Istio APIs that are supported in sidecar proxy mode.
-Since the ambient functionality is currently at an alpha release level, the following is a list of feature restrictions or caveats in the current release of Istio's ambient functionality (as of the `1.19.0` release).
+Since the ambient functionality is currently at an alpha release level, the following is a list of feature restrictions or caveats in the current release of Istio's ambient functionality (as of the `1.21.0` release).
 These restrictions are expected to be addressed/removed in future software releases as ambient graduates to beta and eventually General Availability.
+Note that if a version earlier than 1.21.0 is used, there will be additional restrictions not listed here.

 1. **Kubernetes (K8s) only:** Istio in ambient mode is currently only supported for deployment on Kubernetes clusters.
 Deployment on non-Kubernetes endpoints such as virtual machines is not currently supported.

 1. **No Istio multi-cluster support:** Only single cluster deployments are currently supported for Istio ambient mode.

-1. **K8s CNI restrictions:** Istio in ambient mode does not currently work with every Kubernetes CNI implementation.
-Additionally, with some plugins, certain CNI functions (in particular Kubernetes `NetworkPolicy` and Kubernetes Service Load balancing features) may get transparently bypassed in the presence of Istio ambient mode.
-The exact set of supported CNI plugins as well as any CNI feature caveats are currently under test and will be formally documented as Istio's ambient mode approaches the beta release.

 1. **TCP/IPv4 only:** In the current release, TCP over IPv4 is the only protocol supported for transport on an Istio secure overlay tunnel (this includes protocols such as HTTP that run between application layer endpoints on top of the TCP/ IPv4 connection).